PerformanC/PerforVNMaker/docs/scene/addCharacter.md

   - `margins`: The margin of the character can be any number.
 An object with the following properties:  (Not required if side == center)
     - `side`: The margin of the side of the character.
     - `top`: The margin of the top of the character.
-- `animateTo`: The animation of the character.
+- `animation`: The animation of the character.
 An object with the following properties:
   - `side`: The side of the character can be `left`, `right` or `center`.
+  - `duration`: The duration of the animation.
   - `margins`: The margin of the character can be any number.
 An object with the following properties:  (Not required if side == center)
     - `side`: The margin of the side of the character.
     - `top`: The margin of the top of the character.